 1. Keep one or two of the female plants, and let them dry out completely.
 Seed Savers Exchange says, “Once spinach seeds begin to ripen on a plant, a combination of mature and immature seeds will almost always be present.
 Plants should be harvested when at least two-thirds of the seeds are mature.

-2. Gently pull the dried stalks (so you don’t dislodge the seed) and continue drying for 10 days.
+2. Gently pull the dried stalks (so you don’t dislodge the seed) and continue drying for 10 days in an open cardboard box.

 3. Remove the seeds by running a gloved hand along the length of the stalk with a container placed underneath to catch dislodged seeds.

 4. Roll the seed clusters between your fingers.
-The seeds will seperate.
+The seeds will separate.

 5. When stored under cool, dry conditions, spinach seeds can be expected to remain viable for six years. (source)